VeraLiconaResearchGroup/OCSANA-Plus/index.md

 # What is OCSANA+?

-OCSANA+ is a Cytoscape app for identifying potential driver nodes, prioritizing combinations ofinterventions, and simulating the effects of node perturbations in biological networks.
-OCSANA+ includes an update to OCSANA (optimal combinations of interventions from network analysis),  structure-based controllability algorithms for non-linear systems and an algorithm for estimating the signal flow through anetwork based on the network’s topology.
-OCSANA+ provides researchers a tool to identify and simulate perturbations to key molecular targets within large scale complex signaling network.
+OCSANA+ is a Cytoscape app for identifying driver nodes that control non-linear systems' long-term dynamics, prioritizing combinations of interventions in large scale complex networks, and estimating the effects of node perturbations in signaling networks, all based on the analysis of the network's structure.
+OCSANA+ includes an update to the previously introduced OCSANA (optimal combinations of interventions from network analysis) software tool with cutting-edge and rigorously tested algorithms, together with recently-developed structure-based control algorithms for non-linear systems and an algorithm for estimating the signal flow.
+All these algorithms are based on the network's topology.
+OCSANA+ is implemented as a Cytoscape app to enable a straightforward user interface for running analyses and visualizing results.

 # Download OCSANA+